Do you know what are the biggest weight loss mistakes that women make?

 The low glycemic load (GL) approach is the fastest, safest and most effective way.

 The key to low GL is the kind of carbs you eat, how much but also when you eat them.

 Food combination is crucial.
-You need to eat protein with every meal to regulate the hormone ghrelin.
+You need to eat protein with every meal to regulate hunger & satiety hormones.

 Fibre is essential.
-It will activate the stretch receptors that send signals to the brain when the stomach is full.
+It will activate the stretch receptors in the stomach and send signals to the brain that you are full.

 I teach my clients to create their own menu plan based on their unique needs, taste preference and lifestyle habits.